-An O&M building will include areas for the storage of the spare parts and the tools as described in Section 4.1.5.2.
-The facilities will be operated through a real-time control system for most operations functions.
+There will be an area for the storage of the spare parts and the tools as described in Section 4.1.5.2.
+The generating facility will be operated through a real-time control system for most operations functions.

-4.5.1 Supervisory Control and Data Acquisition System and Battery Management System modules will communicate directly with the SCADA system for remote performance monitoring, energy reporting, and troubleshooting.
-Operators will be notified immediately of any abnormalities allowing for timely corrective action regardless of time of day.
+4.5.1 Supervisory Control and Data Acquisition System and Battery Management System solar modules will communicate directly with the SCADA system for remote performance monitoring, energy reporting, and troubleshooting.
+Operators will be notified immediately of any abnormalities allowing for timely corrective action regardless of the time of day.

-Performance monitoring will use a real-time and continuous collection of data acquired by the onsite meteorological station, energy meter, and SCADA.
+Performance monitoring will consist of a real-time and continuous collection of data acquired by the onsite meteorological station, energy meter, and SCADA.
 The SCADA system provides data on solar energy generation and production, availability, meteorology, and communications.
-The solar
+The